pak-center/zEM/README.md

 ## General Info

+**z/arch Enterprise Monitor** AKA **zEM** is open source software that sends system events in real time to users hooked up to it via an Android cell phone or an Android watch.
+Supervisors in constant contact such as:

+* System Operators,
+* System Admins
+* Security stuff
+* others with such a requirement and with assigned access.

-z/arch Enterprise Monitor open source software works under z/Linux inside z/VM supervisor installed in LPAR or other z/VM.
-Connects with /dev/monreader assigned to Saved Sagment MONDCSS memory area in z/VM.
+Software works under z/Linux inside z/VM supervisor installed in LPAR or other z/VM.
+Connects with /dev/monreader assigned to Saved Sagment MONDCSS of z/VM memory area.

 ### Software has two modes of operation like CP *MONITOR service:
 * Event
 * Sample

 ## Technologies